ifmeorg/ifme/README.md

 ### Setting up API Keys

+The two primary configuration files that you need to change are application.yml and smtp.yml.
+They are ignored in git to prevent accidentally checking in sensitive information.

+Copy the sample files to create your own configuration files:

+`cp config/application.example.yml config/application.yml`

+`cp config/smtp.example.yml config/smtp.yml`

-Run `rake secret` to generate a `secret_key_base` for the app in `config/secrets.yml`.
+Run `rake secret` to generate a `SECRET_KEY_BASE` for `config/application.yml`.
+This is the only required configuration change.

 [Pusher](http://pusher.com) is used in-app notifications.
-If you would like to use this feature in your local environment, please create your own account, generate keys, and insert them in `config/initializers/pusher.rb`.
-In addition, replace `[insert Pusher.key from pusher.rb here]` in `app/assets/javascripts/notification.js` with the generated key.
+If you would like to use this feature in your local environment, please create your own account, generate keys, and update `PUSHER_APP_ID`, `PUSHER_KEY`, `PUSHER_SECRET` in `config/application.yml`.

 [Google APIs](https://console.developers.google.com) is used for OAuth (Sign in with Google) and Calendars (refill dates for Medications).
-If you would like to use this feature in your local environment, please create your own account, generate keys, and insert them in `config/api.yml`.
+If you would like to use this feature in your local environment, please create your own account, generate keys, and update `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` in `config/application.yml`.
+You'll need to make sure your application is named `if me` and activate both the Google+ API and the Contacts API.

 [Cloudinary](https://cloudinary.com) is used to store profile pictures.
-If you would like to use this feature in your local environment, please create your own account, generate keys, and insert them in `config/cloudinary.yml`.
+If you would like to use this feature in your local environment, please create your own account, generate keys, and update `CLOUDINARY_CLOUD_NAME`, `CLOUDINARY_API_KEY`, and `CLOUDINARY_API_SECRET` in config/application.yml`.

 ### Email notifications

-To get email notifications working, you must configure SMTP settings in `config/environments/development.rb` and `config/environments/production.rb`.
+To get email notifications working, you must configure SMTP settings in `config/smtp.yml`.

 ``` ruby
 config.action_mailer.smtp_settings = {